webpack/webpack/README.md

  includeFilenames: true, // default: false
  // include the filename of each module as comment before the module

+ single: false, // default: false
+ // ignore all Code Splitting and emit only a single file
+ // all code is included and should work as with Code Splitting

  watch: true, // default: false
  // recompiles on changes on module and contexts (currently not on loaders)